sedwards2009/extraterm/docs/guide.md

 ## Changing where the configuration settings are stored

 By default Extraterm stores the user configuration in a directory deep in the user's home directory/profile.
-The location of this directory can be changed by placing a `application_paths.json` file in the same directory as the extraterm executable.
+The location of this directory can be changed by placing a `application_paths.json` file in the same directory as the Extraterm executable.
 It is in json format.
 A simple `application_paths.json` is:

 ```
 {